muhammedjamsheer/Angular/Basics.md

    * To receive the data from the child we need to implement the AfterViewInit lifecycle hook.
    * It is used to reference the child component as “child” property.

+   2.using @Output and EventEmitter.

+   * This method is used when we  want to share data changes when an event occurs  like button clicks, form entires etc..
+   * In child component, we have used @Output property to bind an EventEmitter.
+This event emitter emits data when a dom event occurs
+   * The child component raises the event and passes the data as the argument to the event.
+The parent component listens to events using event binding and reads the data